hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

 Q-Learning
 ----------
-To pursue the sample efficiency, Q-Learning instead takes Off-Policy approach, which leverages a large amount of data collected in the replay buffer :cite:`mnih2013playing`.
+To pursue the sample efficiency, Q-Learning instead takes *Off-Policy* approach, which leverages a large amount of data collected in a replay buffer :cite:`mnih2013playing`.
 Specifically, the value-based approach aims to learn the following state value :math:`V(s_t)` and state-action value :math:`Q(s_t, a_t)` using the data collected by previous online interactions :cite:`watkins1992q`.

 .. math::